Julio-Arroyo/intro-lock-free-programming/LinkedLists/README.md

 Implications:
 - Another thread may modify pred, curr between the time they are found and the time they are locked.
-  => After locking, must make sure that nothing has changed around pred and curr.
+  => Solution: After locking, must make sure that nothing has changed around pred and curr.
 More precisely, check that pred and curr have not been removed, and that a node has not been added between them.
 ## FineList
 Lock acquisitions: every node while traversing list.